tomberget/tfgo-alpine-image/README.md

 `GOLANG_VERSION` and `ALPINE_VERSION` is used to get the correct base image. `TERRAFORM_VERSION` is used to define which version of *Terraform* to download and expand into the container image. `IMAGE_VERSION` is used to tag the container image made from the `Dockerfile`.

-In addition, there are two more arguements defined in the `Dockerfile` which can be overridden, but are currently not.
+In addition, there are two more arguments defined in the `Dockerfile` which can be overridden, but are currently not.
 These are:

 - `USER_ID`: this defines the user id of the user we create so that the image does not run as *root*.
 Currently set to `1000`.
 - `USER_NAME`: this defines the name of the user of the `USER_ID`.
 Currently set to `iac`.